Competitive robotics at Jefferson Middle School

 Robotics is an expensive activity.
 It costs about $1600 per team per season.
-Ms. McKenzie seeks out grant funding to support JMS teams, but we also ask that parents contribute $75 for the season to help pay for team and tournament registration, team shirts, equipment and snacks.
+The JMS STEAM fund covers team registration but Ms. McKenzie applies for grants and accepts donations to cover the other costs, such as upgrading robots, team t-shirts, project materials and snacks for meetings.
 If we have to travel for a tournament, parents will be asked to provide transportation and supervision.

-We will meet every Monday and Tuesday after school in room 042 from 2:45 - 3:45.
+We will meet every B day after school in room 042 from 2:45 - 4:05.
 Students can ride the activity bus home or arrange parent pickup.
-In September meetings may start going until 4:30 or 5, if students want more time to work.
+In October, meetings may start going until 4:30 or 5.

-FTC game release is in early September.
-We will start working on the robot mid-September.
+FTC game release is in mid-September.
+We will start working on the robot late-September.
 The meeting schedule may change based on the availability of our MU Engineering student mentors.

 Benefits -- Why join a robotics team?